A proper floor for your home gym.

 New floor laid

-Grind, prep, pour, cure.
+We prep the slab, pour and cure.
 Most gym floors are wrapped inside a working week.

 A gym floor that actually wipes clean